XRPLF/rippled/Builds/linux/README.md

 the [rippled-package-builder](https://github.com/ripple/rippled-package-builder)
 repository.

-Development is regularly done on Ubuntu 16.04 or later.
+Note: Ubuntu 16.04 users may need to update their compiler (see the dependencies section).
 For non Ubuntu distributions, the steps below should work be installing the appropriate dependencies using that distribution's package management tools.

 ## Dependencies

+gcc-7 or later is required.

 Use `apt-get` to install the dependencies provided by the distribution